18 Must-Have Negotiation Skills For Procurement Professionals

 The membership fee that FlexJobs requires you to pay is used for its subscription model to conduct the research necessary to vet each opportunity it adds to its website.

-Thus, it ensures that every job listing it adds to its website is legitimate that can give you peace of mind and a safer experience.
+Thus, it ensures that every job listing it adds to its website is legitimate and can give you peace of mind and a safer experience.
 Additionally, it will refund your subscription fee within 7 days if you are not satisfied.

 5. Wellfound